 Programs in the legal field cover writing for the legal profession, technology used in legal work and various aspects of the law.
 Courses include:

 Employment Outlook and Salary Information

-Paralegals are increasingly taking on a wider range of responsibilities, especially as law firms and corporations try to create efficiencies and reduce costs; many paralegals are taking on tasks formerly performed by lawyers because they can perform the tasks at a cheaper rate.
-Employment for paralegals and legal assistants was projected to grow at a rate of 18% during the 2010-2020 decade, about as fast as the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-As of May 2012, the median annual salary for paralegals and legal assistants was reported at $46,990 by the BLS.
+Paralegals are increasingly taking on a wider range of responsibilities, especially as law firms and corporations try to boost efficiency and reduce costs; many paralegals are taking on tasks formerly performed by lawyers because they can perform the tasks at a cheaper rate.
+Employment for paralegals and legal assistants was projected to grow at a rate of 8% during the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2015, the median annual salary for paralegals and legal assistants was reported at $48,810 by the BLS.

 Certification and Continuing Education

 Several organizations offer voluntary professional certification.
 The National Association of Legal Secretaries (www.nals.org ) offers three levels of certification to those who meet the eligibility requirements and pass the exam.
 Paralegals and legal assistants might consider completing a degree program.
 Because job competition is expected to continue in this field, according to the BLS, those with a degree or extensive experience might have an advantage.
 The National Association of Legal Assistants (www.nala.org) provides certification for those who have completed a degree program.

 Obtaining a certificate in paralegal assistance will take anywhere between seven months and two years.
 To prepare students for the duties of being a legal assistant, these programs teach a range of skills from legal research to various types of laws.